LibeerDev/OpenL9/README.md

 Built on cutting-edge R i f t W a l k ™ technology

-A stupid but ambitious project to learn ML using Python.
+A stupid but ambitious project to practice ML using Python.

 Read more below.